Polkadot-Blockchain-Academy/pba-content/syllabus/8-XCM/4-Chain_Config_in_XCM/Parachain_Config_in_XCM_slides.md

 ### Our starting example setup requirements
 1. Parachain that does not charge for relay incoming messages.
-2. Parachain that trusts the relay as the reserve chain for the relay token
+2. Parachain that trusts the relay as the reserve chain for the relay chain tokens
 3. Parachain that mints in pallet-balances when it receives relay chain tokens.
-4. Parachain that uses 32 byte accounts and that makes it possible for users to execute local XCM.
+4. Parachain that uses 32 byte accounts and that makes it possible for users to execute XCMs locally.
 ---

 ### Configuring LocationToAccountId